-- be recorded on DELWP Wildlife Record Sheets or in a manner approved in writing by DELWP, and - record the species, when it was found, where it was found, a summary of its injuries/condition, the cause of its injury/condition (if known), its fate (if known) and the location and date of release (if applicable), and - record details of veterinary assessment and advice, and - be kept for a three-year period, and - be available for inspection by a DELWP Authorised Officer without delay.
+- Be recorded on Conservation Regulator Wildlife Record Sheets or in a manner approved in writing by the Conservation Regulator - Record the species, when it was found, where it was found, a summary of its injuries/condition, the cause of its injury/condition (if known), its fate (if known) and the location and date of release (if applicable) - Record details of veterinary assessment and advice - · Be kept for a three-year period - Be available for inspection by a Conservation Regulator Authorised Officer without delay.

 To ensure that adequate records are kept documenting wildlife that have entered care, their original rescue location, the reason for their admission and the fate of the wildlife.
-This information is vital to keep accurate case histories, track emerging trends or threats to wildlife populations and provides useful data for rehabilitators, DELWP, veterinarians and research organisations.
+This information is vital to keep accurate case histories, track emerging trends or threats to wildlife populations and provides useful data for rehabilitators, DEECA, veterinarians and research organisations.